jokrzesik/Airline_Passenger_Satisfaction-SQL_Project/README.md

 1. Why are first-time passengers mostly neutral or dissatisfied?
 2. Why are passengers traveling for personal reasons mostly neutral or dissatisfied?
 3. What class are passengers traveling for business flying?
 How does class affect satisfaction?
+4. What relationship exists between flight class and satisfaction?
-4. The majority of passengers aged from 40-59 are satisfied; why are the majority of passengers in all other age groups are neutral or dissatisfied?
+5. The majority of passengers aged from 40-59 are satisfied; why are the majority of passengers in all other age groups are neutral or dissatisfied?
-5. How does age affect the scores of the various components of satisfaction?
+6. How does age affect the scores of the various components of satisfaction?

 **SQL Commands Used**